Charles Louis, Hereditary Prince of Baden: Marriage and issue

-Works of history mention that his children succeeded well in marriage market and that the Hereditary Prince was the force behind that.
-At the time of his death in Arboga, Sweden (which occurred when his carriage skidded off the icy road and overturned, during his visit to his fourth daughter, the Queen of Sweden), two of his other daughters were, respectively, Electress of Bavaria and the newly ascended Empress of Russia.
+Works of history mention that his children succeeded well in marriage market and that the hereditary prince was the force behind that.
+His death in Sweden occurred when his carriage bound for Copenhagen via Gothenburg skidded off the icy road and overturned shortly before Arboga (between Kungsör and Arboga close to present-day E20 road), during departure after a visit to his fourth daughter, the Queen of Sweden.
+Two of his other daughters at the time of his passing were the Electress of Bavaria and the newly ascended Empress of Russia.